 We deliver meals and groceries, offer cookery and nutrition classes and communal eating opportunities to people living with HIV in London and their dependents.

-We have our own kitchen space at Acorn House, King’s Cross.
+We have our own café space at Headland House, King’s Cross.

 Inspired by our practical response, hundreds of volunteers deliver our services, supported by a staff team of seven.